chickenspaceprogram/Boose_PA6/README.md

 To fix this on *nix systems, enter the command `reset` into the terminal.
 Alternately, quit and reopen your terminal emulator.

+## Code explanation

+Most of the game logic is in `battleship.c`, with bits broken out into other files, like `rand.c`, `ai.c`, `log.c`, and `board-spot-checking.c`.
+The former three do what is expected, the latter contains a bunch of functions for doing things like checking the status of shots, checking whether ships are sunk, that sort of stuff.
+Some of this logic should've been broken off into its own subdirectory to make things neater but I didn't bother.

+The `src/ui/` directory handles user input. `board.c` handles printing the game boards to the terminal, `place-ships.c` handles placing ships on the boards, and `select-shot-spot.c` handles selecting a spot on the board to shoot. `space-print-info.h` defines some useful preprocessor macros.

+`src/ctty/` is my cross-platform terminal graphics library, available [here](https://github.com/chickenspaceprogram/ctty) under the MIT License.
+View the readme in that folder for its documentation.

 ## Potential runtime error codes:

 ### 0x00 - invalid ship type